axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-welcome-widget.rst

    ``welcomeTexts``: the welcome text on the widget.
 This allows multi-language by user’s locale.

-   ``welcomeTextPosition``: position for the welcome text related to the widget.
-There are five positions
+   ``welcomeTextPosition``: position for the welcome text relative to the widget.
+There are five positions:

          ``BOTTOM_LEFT``: Bottom left corner of the widget